Method · the machine, opened up

 Of material claims sourced or flagged as inference.
 Where a signal is thin, the report says so.

 A credible, unresolved red flag forces a cautious call.
-The verdict is weighted toward the cost of being wrong.
+The verdict is weighted toward the cost of being wrong for the buyer, not toward sounding confident.
+Every estimate is labeled, and the report tells you what it couldn't verify, too.

 From a name to a verdict, in four steps.